Nordic ACC Championship 2009

 11.6 The boats assigned to compete in the medal race will be ranked highest in the regatta.

 11.7 A boat assigned to compete in the medal race shall make a genuine effort to start, sail the course and finish.
 A breach of this instruction will not be grounds for a protest by a boat.
 This changes rule 60.1(a).
-The penalty for this breach will be ranking the boat twelfth in the regatta.
-If there are two such boats, they will be ranked eleventh and twelfth, in order of their opening-series ranks, etc.
+The penalty for this breach will be ranking the boat twentieth in the regatta.
+If there are two such boats, they will be ranked nineteenth and twentieth, in order of their opening-series ranks, etc.

 A1.
 Modifications and additions to the RRS

-· A participant suffering from early disconnection who return to the race server within 1 minute before start, is entitled to a restart, though no more than 1 restart for each skipper.
+· A participant suffering from early disconnection who return to the race server at least 1 minute before start without spawning, is entitled to a restart, though no more than 1 restart for each skipper.

 · A participant not able to start or finish the race due to a connection problem, may request redress.

-· If the host completely disconnects after 1 minute before start, the race should be restarted with a new host.
+· If the host completely disconnects after the point of time where there is 1 minute left to the starting signal, the race should be restarted with a new host.

-A1.5.
-A penalty turn is completed when it is both accepted by VSK5 and in accordance with the RRS.
+A1.7.
+A penalty turn is completed when it is both accepted by VSK and in accordance with the RRS.
 One of the two alone is not enough.